jorroll/rschedule/docs/usage/operators/README.md

 An operator function which takes a spread of occurrence generators and only returns the dates which intersect every occurrence generator.

 Because it's possible for all the generators to never intersect, and because the intersection operator can't detect this lack of intersection, you must call `intersection()` with a `{maxFailedIterations: number}` argument if it is built from occurrence generators of infinite length.
-For convenience, you can globally set `RScheduleConfig.defaultMaxFailedIterations`.
+For convenience, you can globally set `IntersectionOperator.defaultMaxFailedIterations`.

 - Without further information, I'd probably set `defaultMaxFailedIterations = 50`.